Greater Boston Urology Blog

 What is a UTI?

-DR. EZZEDINE: A urinary tract infection (UTI) is a medical term that encompasses both bladder and kidney infections.
-A UTI is, however, used regularly to indicate uncomplicated simple bladder infections also known as cystitis.
+GBU: A urinary tract infection (UTI) is a medical term that encompasses both bladder and kidney infections.
+A UTI is, however, used regularly to indicate uncomplicated simple bladder infections, also known as cystitis.
 Typical symptoms of a UTI are burning with urination, pain in the bladder, frequency of urination, blood in urine, or new onset or worsening urinary leaking.

 Can a UTI go away on its own?

-DR. EZZEDINE: Yes! it can go away on its own in a healthy person with a strong immune system.
+GBU: Yes!
+It can go away on its own in a healthy person with a strong immune system.
 But when it does not, it needs to be treated with antibiotics (agents that kill bacteria) to stop the uncomfortable symptoms and to prevent an ascending infection (bacteria climbing up from the bladder to the kidneys).

 How long do UTIs last?

-DR. EZZEDINE: Duration of a UTI varies depending on if it gets treated or not.
+GBU: Duration of a UTI varies depending on whether it gets treated or not.
 Typically, once properly treated, symptoms should subside within 48 hours.
 A patient should follow up with their doctor if symptoms do not go away or they come back shortly after finishing a course of antibiotics.

 UTI pain relief – do you have any over-the-counter (OTC) recommendations?